-- (a) A Secretary of the company holds office on the terms and conditions as to remuneration, and otherwise, as the Board decides. - (b) The Board may at any time terminate the appointment of a Secretary.
+- (a) The Board must appoint at least one Secretary and may appoint additional Secretaries from time to time. - (a)(b) A Secretary of the company holds office on the terms and conditions as to remuneration, and otherwise, as the Board decides. - (b)(c) The Board may at any time terminate the appointment of a Secretary.